ARCTIC

 That’s why SEEC members have fought tooth-and-nail against the Trump Administration’s attempts to drill in ANWR.
 And while President Biden has pushed pause on the drilling, SEEC member Rep. Jared Huffman has written the Arctic Cultural and Coastal Plain Protection Act to protect the Arctic Refuge forever.

-Trump sets a date to auction off drilling rights in the Arctic Refuge
+Trump is planning to sell off the Arctic Refuge